 Published in The Queenslander, 9th January 1926.

 A little over a month later the following story was published.
 (I’m copying the transcript as the original newsprint is very faded.)
 It could be that the factory was not approved in Northcote, so they applied in nearby Footscray.
-Of interest, it appears there was no button manufacturing in Australia at this time.
+Of interest, it is stated that there was no button manufacturing in Australia at this time, but perhaps this meant ‘no bone buttons’ as Herrman Co was operating.

 I do love the ‘fashionable magpie effect’.
 Published in The Sydney Morning Herald on 12th November 1931.